Dear Doctor, I’m a consultant and I want to grow my business by doing webinars. Can you help?

 Webinars are used frequently by thought leaders and service providers as a way to value add their offering, or to introduce people to them and their services or products.
 They are relatively inexpensive to produce, can be done from your home or office, and when done in a way that captivates your market, can exponentially build your customer data base and revenue.
 To deliver a webinar you will need the following things:

 - A reliable microphone: this doesn’t have to be an expensive model, but the better quality your mic, the better experience your audience will have.
+The headphones supplied with Apple and Android phones are quite adequate as are AirPods.
 As voice is your key tool here, it pays to make it clear.

 - High speed internet connection: Slow internet is going to impact on your presentation and is a real barrier to audience enjoyment and participation.
 Strive for the fastest broadband Internet connection because network speed affects audio quality.